OWASP/wstg/document/6-Appendix/A-Testing_Tools_Resource.md

 - [Session Manager](https://chrome.google.com/webstore/detail/session-manager/mghenlmbmjcpehccoangkdpagbcbkdpc)
   - With Session Manager you can quickly save your current browser state and reload it whenever necessary.
 You can manage multiple sessions, rename or remove them from the session library.
 Each session remembers the state of the browser at its creation time, i.e the opened tabs and windows.
 - [Subgraph Vega](https://subgraph.com/vega/)
-  - Vega is a free and open source scanner and testing platform to test the security of web applications.
+  - Vega is a free and Open Source scanner and testing platform to test the security of web applications.
 Vega can help you find and validate SQL Injection, Cross-Site Scripting (XSS), inadvertently disclosed sensitive information, and other vulnerabilities.
 It is written in Java, GUI based, and runs on Linux, OS X, and Windows.

 ### Testing for Specific Vulnerabilities